hansaimlim/drug-target/README.md

 Summer 2014 project for drug-target pathway analysis

-A part of Dr. Xie's project, about drug development.
 This project aims to reveal the relationships among drug-gene-protein chain reactions by examining multiple databases.
+This project is a part of Dr. Xie's project, about drug development.

 At this point (14 Sep.
 2014) the databases are:
 DrugBank - http://www.drugbank.ca/